saddle/saddle.github.com/doc/_sources/quickstart.txt

   import org.saddle._

+(This should bring in all the implicits you need for the examples below.)

 Note: by default, toString will print up to some number of data entries.
 If you would like to see more data, simply call the print() method on the relevant object with a larger number.